Dennis-Maigua/ai-medical-assistant/README.md

 ### Step 4.
 Train the model

-Map all the datasets, intents, responses, and actions for the chatbot:
+Model all the datasets, intents, responses, and actions for the chatbot:

    ```bash
      $ rasa train